Sexual Harassment

 Workplace Sexual Harassment

 Sexual harassment is a form of gender discrimination that is prohibited under state and federal law.
-Sexual harassment occurs when a woman (or man) receives unwanted or unsolicited sexual advances or conduct at work and the sexual advances or conduct is a term or condition of the employment for the employee.
+Sexual harassment occurs when a woman (or man) receives unwanted or unsolicited sexual advances or conduct at work and the sexual advances or conduct are a term or condition of the employment for the employee.

 Types of sexual harassment:

-• unwanted sexual advances
+- unwanted sexual advances

-• asking for sexual favors in order for the employee to receive something (i.e. raise, promotion) ( aka "quid pro quo")
+- asking for sexual favors in order for the employee to receive something (i.e. raise, promotion) ( aka "quid pro quo")

-• unwanted verbal or physical conduct of a sexual nature
+- unwanted verbal or physical conduct of a sexual nature

-• harassment based on sex, gender or gender identification
+- harassment based on sex, gender or gender identification

 What types of sexual harassment are legally actionable?